Smoking is one of the biggest public health problems currently facing the United States. Consider the following:

 - Smokers were not asked about their smoking during 85% of routine office visits with their primary care physicians; those same patients mistook this as approval of their smoking habit (“if the doctor isn’t worried about it, it must be okay”).

-The Quit Doc Research and Education Foundation has been started by a group of physicians who believe that they can find a better approach to patients that are addicted to nicotine, and prevent another generation of young Americans from being sucked in by the false promises of the tobacco industry.
+Quit Doc Foundation was started by a group of physicians who believe that they can find a better approach to patients that are addicted to nicotine, and prevent another generation of young Americans from being sucked in by the false promises of the tobacco industry.

 Click Here to sign up for local information and newsletters.